jduncan017/se_project_express/README.md

 `npm run start` — to launch the server

 `npm run dev` — to launch the server with the hot reload feature

-### Testing

-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12

 ## Future Updates